agera-sdk/agera/docs/progress-track.md

 File API.

 - [x] Access to various directories, including user directories
-- [ ] For the browser, in `bootstrap.rs`, embed all installation files by writing them using `File` from the crate; in this case, the files are copied to a directory near `bootstrap.rs` and included by `bootstrap.rs` using `include_bytes!`.
 - [ ] File streaming read and write (not a priority for now)

 Support `FileReference`, an alternative to `File` that complies with the Web File API, providing only asynchronous operations, used by file pickers more generally.